v4resk/devOps_Project/README.md

  - Configuration of a docker-compose configuration file to deploy the app with redis
  - Container orchestration with Kubernetes
  - Possibility of deploying app with Istio mesh service
- - Implementation of monitoring tools with Prometheus and Grafana

 # User API web application